-Dogs, overnight camping, open fires and smoking are not permitted in this park.
+Motorized vehicles, overnight camping, open fires, and smoking are not permitted.

-Bears may be active in this park.
-Please be bear aware when in this park.
+Bears may be active in this park – be prepared with our Wildlife in Regional Parks brochure.

 The falls and the road are named after Harry Hardy who was one of the first orchardists on the Westside.

-Highway 97 S in Peachland at Hardy Street.
+Hardy Falls Regional Park is located on Highway 97 S in Peachland at Hardy Street.
 Turn off the highway on Hardy Street and travel along to the parking lot.